hero image

 You may need to familiarize school personnel with your child’s diagnosis and ask that they know basic seizure first aid.
 You should also share your child’s seizure triggers (e.g., loud noises, heat) and ask them to make efforts to limit your child’s exposure to those triggers.
 Give the appropriate school personnel your child’s seizure action plan and any rescue medication prescribed by their doctor.41,43

-Share the Navigating Life with Dravet Syndrome Booklet
+Share the Navigating Life With Dravet Syndrome Booklet

 This resource can help your child’s school personnel better understand Dravet syndrome.